During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 And since a picture tells a thousand words, we’ll start with a visual summary, which includes an overall score (out of 21) for each CMS.

-As you can see there was a large disparity in the capabilities of the platforms, with the self-hosted CMS systems (Joomla and WordPress) offering much more control.
+As you can see there’s still a large disparity in the capabilities of the platforms, with the self-hosted CMS systems (Joomla and WordPress) offering much more control.
+Some platforms improved, but improvement seems to be pretty slow for the worse performing CMSs like GoDaddy Website Builder and Squarespace.

-Let’s take a closer look at how each platform supports (or doesn’t support) some of these fundamentals.
+Let’s take a closer look at how each platform supports (or doesn’t support) some of these on-page SEO fundamentals.

 SEO Titles and Meta Descriptions